Skip to main content

 Devon

-A mysterious disembodied arm is reported at The Old Church House Inn, often seen pointing towards the nearby church, particularly in Room 1.
+A mysterious disembodied arm is reported at The Old Church House Inn, often seen pointing towards Holy Trinity Church, potentially connected to the inn's medieval origins as a church hospitium.

 Devon